nkongsuwan/qaoa-loan-collection/README.md

     pytest tests

 ## Demos
-Demo codes are given as Jupyter Notebook in [notebooks/](notebooks/).
+Demo codes are given in [notebooks/](notebooks/), which can be run using Jupyter Notebook.